CyVerse-Validate/docs/alphasim.rst

 will allow you to see when your job will be done

-* Once this finishes this will save onto your Discovery Environment, if Archive is set to true, under Archive/Jobs in your personal DE folder.
+* Once this finishes this will save onto your Data Store, if Archive is set to true, under Archive/Jobs in your personal DE folder.

 * If you are okay with these outputs they are now useable, you can also option to convert to pedmap (which is a more standard format) using the merger application found in https://github.com/CyVerse-Validate/Validate/tree/master/CurrentReleaseStable/Util_1/Merger